-How to succeed with online learning
+How to succeed in online classes

 To succeed with online learning, there are four main areas you might want to consider.
 Paying some attention to each of these can help you learn as efficiently as possible: